 Scottsburg is a somewhat small city located in the state of Indiana.
 With a population of 6,674 people and three constituent neighborhoods, Scottsburg is the 96th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Scottsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Scottsburg is a blue-collar town, with 37.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Scottsburg is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Scottsburg who work in office and administrative support (14.78%), sales jobs (13.08%), and management occupations (6.40%).
+There are especially a lot of people living in Scottsburg who work in office and administrative support (12.82%), sales jobs (9.72%), and food service (7.11%).

 Scottsburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Scottsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scottsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Scottsburg include Irish, English, Scots-Irish, and Polish.
+Important ancestries of people in Scottsburg include Irish, English, Polish, and Scottish.

 The most common language spoken in Scottsburg is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and German.